No items found.

 This information helps identify the type of headache and contributing factors.

-The physical examination assesses several aspects:
+The physical exam assesses several aspects:

-Manual soft tissue therapy
+Soft tissue manual therapy

-Our physical therapists can assess your condition and offer you a personalized treatment plan.
+Our physiotherapists can assess your condition and offer you a personalized treatment plan.

 Book an appointment

-Physiotherapy puncture with dry needles
+Physiotherapy dry needling

-It is not the same as acupuncture.
+This is not the same as acupuncture.
 Dry needling specifically targets trigger points identified during the assessment.

 • Heat: To relax muscles before manual treatment